29th Infantry Division (United States): Present day

 In March 1994, during a time of post-Cold War reductions in the size of the Regular Army, the 505th Parachute Infantry Regiment was tasked to test a new concept.
 The Regiment's task was to organize, train, certify, and deploy a multi-component battalion-sized task force made up of National Guard, Army Reserve and Regular Army Soldiers to serve as the US Army's rotational Infantry Battalion for the Multi-National Force and Observers (MFO) in the Sinai Peninsula of Egypt.
-The Soldiers selected for the unit reported to Fort Bragg, North Carolina in July 1994 to begin their training for the mission.
+The Soldiers selected for the unit reported to Fort Bragg in North Carolina in July 1994 to begin their training for the mission.

 The task force was designated as the 4th Battalion, 505th Parachute Infantry Regiment, and carried the lineage of Company D, 505th Parachute Infantry Regiment, which had served throughout World War II and into the 1950s.
-Also known as Task Force 4-505 or "The Sinai Battalion," it was formally activated on 4 November 1994.
+Also known as Task Force 4-505 or "The Sinai Battalion", it was formally activated on 4 November 1994.
 The battalion was made up of 88% National Guardsmen and Army Reservists from 32 different states, and 12% Regular Army Soldiers, most from the 82nd Airborne Division at Fort Bragg.
 Virginia and Maryland Army National Guardsmen from the 29th Infantry Division (Light) provided the largest contingent for the battalion.
 All of the National Guard and Army Reserve Soldiers volunteered for a year of active duty in order to serve in the unit.
 After completing six months of peacekeeping training at Fort Bragg, the 4th Battalion, 505th Parachute Infantry Regiment deployed to the Sinai from January through June 1995, then redeployed to Fort Bragg.
-On 15 July 1995, the 4th Battalion was inactivated at Fort Bragg, and its Soldiers returned to their parent units.
+On 15 July 1995, the 4th Battalion was inactivated at Fort Bragg, and its soldiers returned to their parent units.

 Hundreds of soldiers from the 29th Infantry Division completed nine days of training on 16 June 2001 at Fort Polk, Louisiana, to prepare for their peacekeeping mission in Bosnia, as the second division headquarters to be deployed as a part of SFOR 10.
 In all, 2,085 National Guard soldiers from 16 states from Massachusetts to California served with the multinational force that operated in the US sector, MND-N. Their rotation began in October 2001 and lasted six months.

 The 29th Infantry Division completed a two-week warfighter exercise at Fort Leavenworth, Kansas in late July 2003.
 Nearly 1,200 soldiers of the division participated in the training, which was overseen by First United States Army.
-Also engaged in the simulation war were about 150 soldiers of the New York Army National Guard's 42nd Infantry Division.
-The exercises covered a variety of operations, ranging from large scale contingencies to airborne and civil affairs operations.
+Also engaged in the simulation war was about 150 soldiers of the New York Army National Guard's 42nd Infantry Division.
+The exercises covered a variety of operations, ranging from large-scale contingencies to airborne and civil affairs operations.